daemon3000/InputManager/README.md

 **If you are using a Unity version lower than 4.6 don't import this addon or the associated example.**

 **For more information about the addons visit the Wiki.**

-## Platforms
-Compatible with Windows 7, Windows 8 Desktop, Windows 8 Store, Linux, Mac OSX and WebPlayer.
-Requires the latest version of Unity.

 ## License
 This software is released under the [MIT license](http://opensource.org/licenses/MIT).
 You can find a copy of the license in the LICENSE file included in the *InputManager* source distribution.